gis-ops/prop2osm-public/README.md

 On https://converter.gis-ops.com you can see a demo with Valhalla & TomTom/HERE covering small regions in Austria and the US.
 We also provide the setup of this whole application ready-to-use with docker in this repository: https://github.com/gis-ops/osm-converter-demo.

+We provide more information in [this article](https://gis-ops.com/open-source-routing-engines-with-tomtom-and-here-data/).
 In case of further interest or questions, please contact us on enquiry@gis-ops.com.

 > **Disclaimer**
-The converter has been designed to only work with street network data and is **not** suitable to produce OSM files for rendering or any other purpose.
+> The converter has been designed to only work with street network data and is **not** suitable to produce OSM files for rendering or any other purpose.

 ## Contact